Can a Career Mentor Help You Get Ahead?

 Career mentors are not exclusively networking tools, but that is one of the major benefits of this kind of relationship.
 Your mentor will likely have lots of contacts in the industry, know about opportunities sooner, and have a healthy amount of influence.
 Those are all connections that you can use to your advantage.
 Plus, since your mentor knows you so well both personally and professionally, he or she is uniquely capable of serving as your advocate.

 Remember that a career mentor is a resource not a crutch.
 They can be a big help to your career, but you still need to put in the time, work, and heavy lifting yourself.
-To get more advice on enhancing and expediting your job search, contact the employment experts at TekPartners today.
+To get more advice on enhancing and expediting your job search, contact the employment experts at INSPYR Solutions today.

 Share This Article